spitlo/firetrak/README.md

-# Firetrak
+# ☲ Firetrak

 Develop locally with real https certificates using [Traefik](https://traefik.io) and [Let’s Encrypt](https://letsencrypt.org/).

-When running Gatsby/node projects (and other projects that expose a single port we can reverse proxy to) you won't need Docker/Pilothouse/Nginx or whatever you use currently.
+When running Gatsby/Next/Django/node projects (and other projects that expose a single port we can reverse proxy to) you won’t need Docker/Pilothouse/Nginx or whatever you use currently to serve https locally.
+Also, you won’t need to add entries to your `hosts` file.

 At the moment, this assumes your domain is managed by Digitalocean.

 ## Setup

 1. Clone this repo.
-1. Make an A type DNS entry for your domain, with a `*.` prefix (e.g. `*.example.dev`) and point it to `127.0.0.1`.
+1. Make an A type DNS entry for your preferred dev domain, with a `*.` prefix (e.g. `*.local.example.dev`) and point it to `127.0.0.1`.
+This must be a real domain you own.
 1. Add your credentials and preferences to a `.env` file as described below.

 ### Set up `.env`